wfordh/d3hoops/README.md

 - Decouple db write code so it doesn't live inside another function
 - Add player IDs - use surrogate IDs?
 - Moving to the cloud
+- Clean up the repo by moving JS related stuff to a `deprecated` folder